ryanrudolfoba/SteamOS-microSD/README.md

 > **Note**\
 > If instructed to "Power off" the Steam Deck and then turn on, do not simply "Restart" it.

+> **Note**\
+> The script will create a directory called .ryanrudolf.
+Don't delete this folder!
+> The script will set the sudo password for the deck account.
+It will be set as "deck" (without the quotation marks)

 1. [Follow this steps to create the official SteamOS Recovery image.](https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3)
 2. Once the SteamOS Recovery image is created, plug it in to the USB C port of the Steam Deck (or USB C hub / dock if you are using one).
 3. While the Steam Deck is powered off, press the VOLDOWN + POWER button until you hear a chime.